 What rate (or price) can I qualify for?

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Peripheral Vascular Disease.
-This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with Peripheral Vascular Disease.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.

-Most individuals who have bene diagnosed with Peripheral Vascular Disease will usually fall into one of four different categories that we can make some “assumptions” about that will generally hold true.
+Most individuals who have been diagnosed with Peripheral Vascular Disease will usually fall into one of four different categories that we can make some “assumptions” about that will generally hold true.